-The Portfolio's primary benchmark index is the S&P 500 Index.
-The Portfolio also compares its performance to the MSCI All Country World Information Technology Index.
-The indices are described below.
+The Portfolio's primary benchmark index is the MSCI All Country World ex-U.S. Index.
+The MSCI All Country World ex-U.S. Index is used to calculate the Portfolio's performance fee adjustment.
+The index is described below.